Images Index> Matlock Bath, 20th and 21st Century Images> This page

 1950s

-Lovely autumnal photograph, taken at least eighty years ago, of the steps that go up the hill from close to what is today the children's play area by the [former] arched tufa shelter* on the eastern side of the River Derwent.
-They are often referred to as Birdcage Walk.
+Lovely autumnal photograph, taken at least ninety years ago, of the steps that go up the hill from close to what is today the children's play area by the [former] arched tufa shelter*, sometimes described as an alcove, on the eastern side of the River Derwent.
+The steps are often referred to as Birdcage Walk.
 There are several similar paths that climb up the steeply wooded slopes.
 The five hectares of Lovers' Walks are Grade II listed these days[1].

 "Returning towards the landing place is an ascent to the top of the rock by about 220 steps, besides several gradual slopes ; this is so well managed by different turnings, that tho' the rock is here almost perpendicular, little difficulty is found in gaining the summit ; and the wood grows so close to the edge of the path, that there is no room for the least apprehension of danger.
 About half way up is a seat overlooking the river and country.
 At the top is a fine pasture ground, sloping from the very edge of the rock down to a little valley, where a small bend in the river is seen, tho' from the situation of the ground, ground, it appears to be a different one from that which you left below"[2].

-*Disappointingly, about three years ago (so circa 2018/19) a tree fell over the arched structure and demolished it.
-It was deemed to be in a dangerous state and the Council has demolished it, removed all the stone and there is no sign that it ever existed.
-This is particularly sad as the shelter had been on the Lovers' Walks for 300+ years.
-Whilst the stone is said to be in safe keeping there is currently (2022) no indication about when it will be rebuilt.
+*Disappointingly, a few years ago (circa 2018/19), a tree fell over the Grade II* listed historic arched structure, and it was badly damaged.
+It was then deemed to be in a dangerous state so the Council decided to demolish it, removing all the stone.
+There is now no sign that the shelter ever existed.
+This is particularly sad as it had been on the Lovers' Walks for 300+ years.
+Despite assurances that the stone is said to be in safe keeping there is currently (2024) no indication about when or if it will be rebuilt.
+Some sources are hinting that it will never be rebuilt.
+Unfortunately, it had not been treated well in the past.
+There was concrete on the roof and either the council or a utility company installed a metal cabinet inside it that bisected the fairly utilitarian low wooden bench seating (not the original).
+Nevertheless, it was one of Matlock Bath's oldest structures.
+It is hoped by many that it has not disappeared for ever.

 "Matlock Bath : Lovers' Walk".
 Celesque Series, Photochrom Co Ltd, London and Tunbridge Wells, No. 49111.
 All British Production.
 Not posted.